 Vintage refers to anything that is older than 20 years but not younger than 100 years.
-Earrings are one of the types of jewelry commonly used, and was subject to the changes in fashion throughout the ages.
-When you think of vintage earrings, most probably you imagine glamorous pieces inspired from the jewelries worn by Hollywood stars.
+Earrings are one of the types of jewelry commonly used and were subject to the changes in fashion throughout the ages.
+When you think of vintage earrings, most probably you imagine glamorous pieces inspired from the jewelry worn by Hollywood stars.
 Yes, Hollywood really had a big influence not just on film styles and fashion, but also on jewelry trends – but other factors have also played a role in vintage earring trends.
 Here are some of the styles, materials and art movements that inspired the trends on vintage glamour style earrings:

 Where to Buy